The Mark of Zorro chapter 35 The clash of blades again

 “Take it.
 You have need of it, and I have not,” the highwayman said.

 He vaulted into the saddle and turned his horse up the steep slope of the hill behind the hut.
 The animal made little noise as it climbed to the summit.
-Señor Zorro descended into the depression on the other side, and came to a narrow trail, and along this he rode at a slow gallop, stopping his mount now and then to listen for sounds of other horsemen who might be abroad.
+Señor descended into the depression on the other side, and came to a narrow trail, and along this he rode at a slow gallop, stopping his mount now and then to listen for sounds of other horsemen who might be abroad.

 It was two hours later when he came to the crest of the hill above the town.
 He sat quietly in the saddle for some time, regarding the scene.
 The moonlight was fitful now, but now and then he could make out the plaza.

-He saw no troopers, heard nothing of them, decided that they had ridden back in pursuit of him, and that those who had been sent in pursuit of Don and the had not yet returned.
+He saw no troopers, heard nothing of them, decided that they had ridden back in pursuit of him, and that those who had been sent in pursuit of Don Carlos and the Doña Catalina had not yet returned.
 In the tavern, there were lights, and in the presidio, and in the house where his excellency was a guest.

-Señor Zorro waited until it was dark, and then urged his horse forward slowly, but off the main highway.
+Señor waited until it was dark, and then urged his horse forward slowly, but off the main highway.
 He circled the pueblo, and in time approached the presidio from the rear.

 He dismounted now, and led his horse, going forward slowly, often stopping to listen, for this was a very ticklish business and might end in disaster if a mistake were made.